Welcome to the FAQ section for the WFTGA Convention 2026 in Fukuoka, Japan!

 Warm layers and a windproof jacket are recommended.

-we think it will be sold out in 1-2 month.
+Theoretically until November 30th but we think the Convention will be sold out in 1-2 months.